Son Of A Preacher Man Chords | Dusty Springfield Guitar Lesson

 | A E (V) | D D6 |

-Lastly, the outro is just the chorus without the turnaround.
+Lastly, the outro is simply the chorus without the turnaround.
 Here’s a chord chart I made for you.

-I feel so smug about how my chord chart turned out.
-The intro is different from the re–intro.
-The B7 has a different amount of bars when it appears the second time, and there’s a key change for the middle 8.
+Use it alongside my chord chart to practise.
+I must say, I’m particularly pleased with how this chart turned out.
+The intro differs from the re-intro, the B7 lasts a different number of bars when it appears the second time, and there’s a key change in the middle 8.

-To get all that in a chord chart without making it look extremely complicated took me a long time to achieve.
+Capturing all of that in a clear, easy-to-read chart without making it look overly complicated took some effort!

-Should you want to download this chart, here’s a PDF: Son Of A Preacher Man Chord Chart PDF.
+If you’d like to download the chart, here’s a PDF: Son of a Preacher Man chord chart PDF.

 Son Of A Preacher Man TAB | Course Preview